Girl Hiking and Enjoying the Mountain Views, Castries, St. Lucia

 Captivating Culture

 If you visit Aruba on a Tuesday, head to Fort Zoutman for the Bon Bini Festival — discover the perfect way to experience the island’s lively history and culture.
 The festival features dancers wearing traditional costumes as they twirl through the streets to the sound of drums.
-If you're looking for something a little more mellow, you can step back in time at the National Archaeological Museum Aruba.
+If you're looking for something a little more mellow, you can step back in time at the National Archaeological Museum of Aruba.

 If you're a nature lover, 20% of the island’s land is designated as a national park, so there's plenty to explore.
 Arikok National Park covers almost 8,000 acres of the island.
-A key feature of Arikok is the beautiful conchi pools — natural pools nestled within rock formations — that are protected from waves, creating a fun and relaxing swimming experience.
+A key feature of Arikok is the beautiful Conchi pools — natural pools nestled within rock formations — that are protected from waves, creating a fun and relaxing swimming experience.
 Once you've dried off, hop in a jeep for a tour, where you'll be able to see volcanic coastlines and towering dunes.
 You'll be wondering if you're in the desert or on a tropical island as you drive by cacti and iguanas.

 Street Art and Aruba’s Sunrise City